inadarei/connect-thumbs/README.md

 ### Installing Dependencies

-Connect-thumbs can use `GraphicsMagic` or `Imagemagick` for image manipulation (see: [Configuration](##configuration)).
+Connect-thumbs can use `GraphicsMagick` or `Imagemagick` for image manipulation (see: [Configuration](##configuration)).

 Make sure your system has one of these packages properly installed,